absorensen/numbers_go_brrrr/m2_concurrency/s0_data_parallelism.md

 # Data Parallelism
 Now let's get into working with parallelism, I won't start from basic to advanced, but from easiest to most difficult to use.
 The absolute easiest to use, in Rust at least, is data parallelism through iterators.
-This will sequence of methods, concluding in ```m2::s3```, will show you how formulating your problem as an iterator with no interdependence between the iterations can give you a nice CPU-based parallel speedup by changing a term or two.
+This sequence of methods, culminating in ```m2::s3```, will show you how formulating your problem as an iterator with no interdependence between the iterations can give you a nice CPU-based parallel speedup by changing a term or two.

 [Data parallelism][0] partitions the data into segments for each thread.
-The way we are going to look at it in Rust is very simple as it is a trivial extension of the idiomatic way of writing Rust, as in so trivial you need to import a library and prefix your iterator with ```par_```.
+The way we are going to look at it in Rust is very simple as it is a trivial extension of the idiomatic way of writing Rust.
+As in so trivial you need to import a library and prefix your iterator with ```par_```.
 The library will take care of the rest for you.
 However, as we'll see later, this isn't necessarily the fastest, but if we think about the amount of parallelism available in our system and the nature of our data, we can do something very very simple and easy to make data parallelism the fastest of the easy methods of